thepen2/app-tree/README.md

 # Tree Nano App<br><br>

-<b>Tree cryptocurrency application interface, registered as coin type 644 with https://github.com/satoshilabs/slips/blob/master/slip-0044.md:</b><br><br>
+<b>Tree cryptocurrency application interface, registered as cryptocurrency coin type 644 with https://github.com/satoshilabs/slips/blob/master/slip-0044.md:</b><br><br>

 This repository is a fork of https://github.com/LedgerHQ/app-boilerplate, merged with files modified for the Tree Nano app.
 Per Ledger Nano documentation requirements for app submission, there is a new /docs/apdu.md file.<br><br>